sorbet/sorbet/website/docs/error-reference.md

 **Why is it this way?** Sorbet has a simple architecture which has been chosen to optimize for performance in large codebases.
-Specifically, Sorbet only knows which method is being called during it's inference phase.
+Specifically, Sorbet only knows which method is being called during its inference phase.
 The inference phase requires that a complete symbol table (listing all classes, all the methods that class owns, and all the methods' types) has been built already.
 Thus building this symbol table cannot depend on knowing which methods are defined.

-This is also a philosophical believe that Ruby codebases are easier for programmers to understand when constant references are simple.
+This is also a philosophical belief that Ruby codebases are easier for programmers to understand when constant references are simple.

 ## 4015